CORAL SPRINGS FAMILY LAW ATTORNEY

-When parents face divorce and child custody hearings, emotions tend to run high, tempers are more likely to be short and stress may seem unavoidable.
-Our experienced, professional divorce lawyers will mitigate these feelings by delivering consistently calm, rational representation when you need it most.
+When parents face family law-related hearings, emotions tend to run high, tempers are more likely to be short and stress may seem unavoidable.
+Our experienced, compassionate divorce attorneys will mitigate these feelings by delivering consistently calm, rational representation when you need it most.

 Florida Law: Conditions for a Divorce

-According to Florida’s divorce laws, a dissolution of marriage may only be granted if one of two conditions are met: (1) the marriage must be irretrievably broken, or (2) one of the parties must be incapacitated.
+According to Florida law, a divorce may only be granted if one of two conditions are met: (1) the marriage must be irretrievably broken, or (2) one of the parties must be incapacitated.
 The divorcing parties must present evidence at a hearing to prove that at least one of the two required conditions has been met.
 If the case does not involve minors and if neither party denies the marriage is irretrievably broken, the court usually will order for dissolution of the marriage.
 Otherwise, the court could take further action, thus making the divorce proceedings more complex.

-Coral Springs and Parkland have implemented policies to ensure that minors have frequent and continuing contact with each parent after divorce or separation.
+Coral Springs and Parkland courts have implemented policies to ensure that minors have frequent and continuing contact with each parent after divorce or separation.
 In most cases, each party would retain full parental rights.
 Both parties may agree on how responsibilities would be assigned, or the court may order each parent to be responsible for specific aspects of the child’s welfare — including health care, dental needs, religion and education.
-It gets complicated, and that’s where the benefits of retaining a skilled child custody attorney are revealed.
+It gets complicated, and that’s where the benefits of hiring a lawyer skilled in child custody issues are revealed.